SkillmineTech/ios-skillmine-auth-sdk/README.md

 ```

 UIKitOAuthPresentable Protocol: Ensures the ViewController can present and dismiss the Authenticator.
 presentAuthenticator: Method to present the OAuth login UI.
-It requires the OAuth URL, Client ID, Redirect URI, and a closure to handle the received access token.
+It requires the OAuth URL, Client ID, Redirect URI, and a closure to handle the received access token.<br>

 Note: If you need more control over how the Authenticator is presented and dismissed, you can initialize the Authenticator directly as a WKWebView and embed it where needed.

 ```